 Movement Practices (2 x 1 hour each day) will be lead by Holly Huon.
 Holly describes herself ....
 "I regard myself as a Practitioner working with Bodily experience, Movement Awareness and Emotional truth .
 My fundamental practice has been the Feldenkrais Method since the 90's.
-My other studies and practices over time have been in Oki Do Yoga and Buddhism and a dash of Hakomi.
+My other studies and practices over time have been in Oki Do Yoga and Buddhism and several Hakomi workshops.
 Feeling into our truth, heart and our agency have been themes at the core of my curiousity and learning.
 I am really looking forward to sharing this space with you."

 This retreat will be mostly held in noble silence except for interviews and question and answer periods and group study on the retreat theme.
 For beginners, please note that noble silence does not exclude common sense communication in times of emergency or at times when communication is needed to clarify meditation or work period instructions or questions you may have about anything you need to clarify.

 This is a fully residential retreat.
 There are single rooms and shared twin room accomodation.
 Shared rooms are allocated on a same sex basis only.